-Dr Pearl Duncan is an Aboriginal teacher and academic who has dedicated her life to improving Aboriginal and Torres Strait Islander participation in education.
+Dr Pearl Duncan was an Aboriginal teacher and academic who dedicated her life to improving Aboriginal and Torres Strait Islander participation in education.

-Pearl is an accomplished individual with a long history in the education sector.
-She has taught students from primary school to university and has contributed to research work in Aboriginal and Torres Strait Islander studies, in addition to heading several organisations and representing her community at the highest levels.
+Pearl was an accomplished individual with a long history in the education sector.
+She taught students from primary school to university and contributed to research work in Aboriginal and Torres Strait Islander studies, in addition to heading several organisations and representing her community at the highest levels.

 The Pearl Duncan Teaching Scholarship is named in her honour.

-The scholarship provides 15 high-achieving Aboriginal and/or Torres Strait Islanders across 4 categories of scholarship, support of up to $20,000 (before tax) over 4 years or up to $10,000 (before tax) over 2 years, and eligibility for permanent employment in a Queensland State School for:
+The scholarship provides 30 high-achieving Aboriginal and/or Torres Strait Islanders across 4 categories of scholarship support of up to $40,000 (before tax) over 4 years or up to $20,000 (before tax) over 2 years and eligibility for permanent employment in a Queensland state school for:

 - secondary school graduates